 My first ever publication day was March 2012, in Slovakia, for a book called Mrcha Hollywood.
 It’s the Slovak language translation of my book Lost in Crazytown.
 It was an exciting, but rather terrifying day.
 My first ever book was being published, and I couldn’t even read it!

 Late in 2011 I moved back from Los Angeles to live in Slovakia, with my Slovak husband Ján.
 I had been writing for several years with small amounts of success; I’d written some comedy sketches for a show which I performed in London, and I’d taken a play I’d written to the Edinburgh Festival.
-Early in 2010, I’d completed my first novel The Not So Secret Emails of Coco Pinchard and it had excited a literary agent enough for him to take me on.
+Early in 2010, I’d completed my first novel The Not So Secret Emails of Coco Pinchard and it had excited a literary agent enough for them to take me on.
 I came very close to a publication deal in the UK, only for it all to fall through and for the agent to lose interest.
 So in late 2011 we came to live with Ján’s mum in her small flat in Slovakia.

 At this point I was at a very low ebb.
 I was about to give up writing and had started looking for work as an English language teacher.
 However, Ján encouraged me to keep going and write down some of the strange and crazy experiences we’d had in Hollywood.
 I wasn’t keen on writing a new book which would never see the light of day, but he persisted, and took me out to the local Chinese, where we started to talk through the our year in Los Angeles, and the more we talked, the more I saw it might make a good story.
 We worked out that the little money we had could last until January, so we might as well have one last roll of the dice.